 - Risk Management (3 hours)

-On the subsequent renewal, you need to complete 16 hours of continuing education.
+But for subsequent renewals, you need to complete 16 hours of continuing education.
 Of which, it must include:

 - Ethics & Standards of Conduct (3 hours);